 But again, if you absolutely have to be around people who like to criticize, here are several things you can do to deal with them better:

 It’s ok to be spending lots of time with those special people in your life.
 But sometimes there are people who just constantly want our attention just for the sake of getting attention.
 They are not helping you develop and grow, they are just wasting your time.
 Don’t let them.

-A few things you can do:
+A few things you can do…

-Sure, it’s sometimes nice to know that someone is a little jealous, because it makes you feel even better about your success.
+Sure, it’s sometimes nice to know that someone is a little jealous because it makes you feel even better about your success.
 But some people are constantly jealous, they are never happy with what they have, and they will never be happy when good things happen to you.
-They will keep sending negative vibrations out of envy, because from their point of view that good thing that happened to you should have happened to them.
+They will keep sending toxic and negative vibrations out of envy, because from their point of view that good thing that happened to you should have happened to them.
 You want to surround yourself with people who will support you and who will help you move forward.